taitulism/ask-user/README.md

 * Return `false` if you don't accept the answer.
 The user will be prompted again with the same question.
 * Return `true` if you accept the user answer.
 Current answer will be returned as the final answer.
 * Return any truthy value (other than a boolean `true`) to be used as the final answer.
 * Return `null` or `undefined` to cancel question.
-Prompt will exit immediately and final answer will be `null`.
+Prompt will exit immediately and final answer will be an empty string or a default value (see `options` below).
 Could be used as a kind of a cancel/exit.

 ```js
 // The question will be repetitively re-asked until the user types "I DO!"